pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 ## Backwards Compatibility
 - At the time this EIP was first proposed, there was one compliant implementation on the Ethereum main net - deployed by [EY](https://www.ey.com).
+This was compiled with Solidity 0.4.24 for compatibility with Truffle.
 - Dr Christian Reitwiessner's excellent [example](#6.5) of a Verifier contract and elliptic curve pairing library has been instrumental in the Ethereum community's experimentation and development of zk-SNARK protocols.
 Many of the naming conventions of this EIP have been kept consistent with his example.
 - Existing zk-SNARK compilers such as [ZoKrates](#6.3), which produce 'Verifier.sol' contracts, do not currently produce Verifier contracts which adhere to this EIP specification.
   - :warning: TODO: Provide a converter contract or technique which allows ZoKrates verifier.sol contracts to adhere with this EIP.